TeXworks/texworks/trunk/modules/QtPDF/README.md

  - Provide additional info, e.g. through QDockWidget.
 Annotations, thumbnails (?).
  - Printing.
  - Derive zoom icons from Tango instead of from Qt
+ - Presentation mode
+   - should display all pages in fit-to-window mode
+   - must render all pages completely before switching to them
+   - full screen
+   - transition support?
+ - save page as image
+ - selecting (and copying/saving) text & images (subject to permissions)